emberjs/ember.js/guides/05-validators.md

 };
 ```

-Semantically, this is equivilant to saying a `ConcatReference` is last
+Semantically, this is equivalent to saying a `ConcatReference` is last
 modified when any of its input references was last modified, which is
-equivilant to saying a `ConcatReference` needs to be recomputed if and only if
+equivalent to saying a `ConcatReference` needs to be recomputed if and only if
 any of its input references needs to be recomputed.

 There revision tag system also has a few "special" tags.